-MICHELLE DEYOUNG has already established herself as one of the most exciting artists of her generation.
-In the past few seasons, she has been seen on the concert platforms of many of the world’s leading orchestras, including the New York Philharmonic, the Boston Symphony Orchestra, the Chicago Symphony Orchestra, the Cleveland Orchestra, the San Francisco Symphony, the Los Angeles Philharmonic, the Minnesota Orchestra, the Pittsburgh Symphony Orchestra, the Atlanta Symphony Orchestra, the Vienna Philharmonic, the Puerto Rico Symphony, the BBC Symphony Orchestra, the Philharmonia Orchestra, the Royal Philharmonic Orchestra, the Orchestre de Paris, the Bayerische Staatsoper Orchestra, the Concertgebouworkest, and the Chamber Orchestra of Europe.
-The conductors with whom she has worked include Daniel Barenboim, Pierre Boulez, Sir Colin Davis, Stéphane Denève, Christoph von Dohnányi, Christoph Eschenbach, Bernard Haitink, James Levine, Zubin Mehta, Seiji Ozawa, Antonio Pappano, Donald Runnicles, Esa-Pekka Salonen, Leonard Slatkin, Mariss Jansons, and Michael Tilson Thomas.
+Michelle DeYoung has already established herself as one of the most exciting artists of her generation.
+She appears frequently with many of the world’s leading orchestras, including the New York Philharmonic, Boston Symphony Orchestra, Chicago Symphony Orchestra, Cleveland Orchestra, San Francisco Symphony, Los Angeles Philharmonic, Minnesota Orchestra, Pittsburgh Symphony Orchestra, The Met Orchestra (in Carnegie Hall), the Met Chamber Ensemble, Vienna Philharmonic, BBC Symphony Orchestra, Royal Philharmonic Orchestra, Philharmonia Orchestra, Orchestre de Paris, Bayerische Staatsoper Orchestra, Berliner Staatskapelle, Sao Paulo Symphony, and the Concertgebouworkest.
+She has also appeared in the prestigious festivals of Ravinia, Tanglewood, Aspen, Cincinnati, Saito Kinen, Edinburgh, Salzburg, and Lucerne.

-DeYoung’s most recent recording, Kindertotenlieder and Mahler’s Symphony No. 3 with Michael Tilson Thomas and the San Francisco Symphony, was awarded the 2004 Grammy Award for Best Classical Album.
-She has also been awarded the 2001 Grammy Awards for Best Classical Album and Best Opera Recording for Les Troyens (the role of Dido) with Sir Colin Davis and the London Symphony Orchestra.
-Her growing discography also includes Bernstein’s Symphony No. 1, "Jeremiah" with the BBC Symphony Orchestra and Leonard Slatkin for Chandos, Das klagende Lied with the San Francisco Symphony and Michael Tilson Thomas for BMG, Mahler's Symphony No. 3 with the Cincinnati Symphony and Jesús López-Cobos for Telarc, and Das Lied von der Erde with the Minnesota Orchestra for Reference Recordings.
+Ms. DeYoung’s recording of Kindertotenlieder and Mahler’s Symphony No. 3 with Michael Tilson Thomas and the San Francisco Symphony (SFS Media) was awarded the 2003 Grammy Award for Best Classical Album.
+She has also been awarded the 2001 Grammy Awards for Best Classical Album and Best Opera Recording for Les Troyens with Sir Colin Davis and the London Symphony Orchestra (LSO Live).
+Her growing discography also includes recordings of Mahler Symphony No. 3 with the Chicago Symphony Orchestra and Bernard Haitink (CSO Resound) and with the Pittsburgh Symphony and Manfred Honeck (PID); Bernstein’s Symphony No. 1, ‘Jeremiah’ with the BBC Symphony Orchestra and Leonard Slatkin (Chandos), Das Klagende Lied with the San Francisco Symphony and Michael Tilson Thomas (BMG),and Das Lied von der Erde with the Minnesota Orchestra (Reference Recordings).
 Her first solo disc was released on the EMI label.